glebus-sasha/gbs/README.md

 # gbs
-Call GBS using custom R scripts (on cows)
+Call GBS using custom R scripts for clustering (on cows)